-EXHIBIT I Actuarial Assumptions and Method ls Data: Detailed census data, claim experience, and summary plan descriptions for postretirement welfare benefits were provided and/or affirmed by the Vermont State Employees' Retirement System.
-Actuarial Cost Method: Projected Unit Credit Asset Valuation Method: Market Value Amortization Method: Level Percentage of Payroll, Closed as of year ending June 30, 2019 Remaining Amortization Period: 30 years remaining for the year ending June 30, 2019 Measurement Dates: June 30, 2017 and June 30, 2018 Actuarial Valuation Date: June 30, 2016 Demographic Assumptions: Some of the demographic assumptions used in this valuation (including mortality, disability, turnover, and retirement) are the same as used in the Vermont State Employees' Retirement System Actuarial Valuation and Review as of June 30, 2017 completed by Segal Consulting.
+EXHIBIT I Actuarial Assumptions and Method ls .
+Data: Detailed census data, claim experience, and summary plan descriptions for postretirement welfare benefits were provided and/or affirmed by the Vermont State Employees' Retirement System.
+Actuarial Cost Method: Projected Unit Credit Asset Valuation Method: Market Value of \$21,770,915 as of June 30, 2018 projected to June 30, 2019 assuming the System contributes the amount of expected benefit payments for the fiscal year ending June 30, 2019 Amortization Method: Level Percentage of Payroll, Closed Remaining Amortization Period: 29 years remaining as of July 1, 2019 Payroll Increase Rate: 3.50% Measurement Dates: June 30, 2019 Actuarial Valuation Date: June 30, 2017 Rate of Return: 7.50% based on the assumed long-term rate of return for the Vermont State Employees' Retirement System assets and 3.87% based on the index rate for 20-year, tax-exempt general obligation municipal bonds with an average rating of AA/Aa or higher as of June 30, 2018 Demographic Assumptions: Some of the demographic assumptions used in this valuation (including mortality, disability, turnover, and retirement), in addition to the assumed salary scale are the same as used in the Vermont State Employees' Retirement System Actuarial Valuation and Review as of June 30, 2018 completed by Segal Consulting.
 These assumptions were reviewed as part of the pension valuation process, and we have no reason to doubt their reasonableness for use in this valuation.
 The remaining demographic assumptions, such as enrollment elections, percent married, and relative ages of spouses were based on the experience of the Plan and the experience of similar plans.
-Payroll Increase Rate: 3.50%

-SECTION 4: Supporting Information for the Vermont State Employees' Retirement System June 30, 2017 Funding Valuation to Determine the Actuarially Determined Contribution

 Salary Increase Rate:

-1al Rate of Increase (%)
+Age Annual Rate of Salary Increase (%)

-6.21%
+25 6.21%

-5.66%
+30 5.66%

-5.26%
+35 5.26%

-4.92%
+40 4.92%

-4.36%
+45 4.36%

-3.70%
+50 3.70%

-3.50%
+55 3.50%

-3.50%
+60 3.50%

-00 5.50%

-Mortality Rates: Death in Active Servio ce:
+Mortality Rates: Death in Active Service:

-• Groups A/F/F/DC 101% of RP-2014 blended 30% Blue Collar Employee, 70% Healthy Employee with generational projection using Scale SSA-2017.
+• Groups A/F/F\/DC 101% of RP-2006 blended 30% Blue Collar Employee, 70% Healthy Employee with generational projection using Scale SSA-2017.

-• Group C RP-2014 Blue Collar Employee with generational projection using Scale SSA-2017.
+• Group C RP-2006 Blue Collar Employee with generational projection using Scale SSA-2017.

-• Group D RP-2014 Healthy Employee with generational projection using Scale SSA-2017.
+• Group D RP-2006 Healthy Employee with generational projection using Scale SSA-2017.

-Healthy Post-retireme ent:
+Healthy Post-retirement:

-• Groups A/F/F/DC 101% of RP-2014 blended 30% Blue Collar Annuitant, 70% Healthy Annuitant with generational projection using Scale SSA-2017.
+• Groups A/F/F\/DC 101% of RP-2006 blended 30% Blue Collar Annuitant, 70% Healthy Annuitant with generational projection using Scale SSA-2017.

-• Group C RP-2014 Blue Collar Annuitant with generational projection using Scale SSA-2017.
+• Group C RP-2006 Blue Collar Annuitant with generational projection using Scale SSA-2017.

-• Group D RP-2014 Healthy Annuitant with generational projection using Scale SSA-2017.
+• Group D RP-2006 Healthy Annuitant with generational projection using Scale SSA-2017.

-Disabled Post-retirem nent:
+Disabled Post-retirement:

-• All Groups RP-2014 Disabled Mortality Table with generational projection using Scale SSA-2017.
+• All Groups RP-2006 Disabled Mortality Table with generational projection using Scale SSA-2017.

-reflect the mortality e enerational projection to the ages of participants as of the measurement date reasonably xperience of the Plan as of the measurement date.
-The mortality tables were then adjusted to enerational projection with Scale SSA-2017 to reflect future mortality improvement.
+The tables with the generational projection to the ages of participants as of the measurement date reasonably reflect the mortality experience of the Plan as of the measurement date.
+The mortality tables were then adjusted to future years using a generational projection with Scale SSA-2017 to reflect future mortality improvement.

-SECTION 4: Supporting Information for the Vermont State Employees' Retirement System June 30, 2017 Funding Valuation to Determine the Actuarially Determined Contribution